-Must hold a North Carolina principal's certificate and superintendent's certificate issued under the authority of the State Board of Education.
+• Must hold a North Carolina principal's certificate and superintendent's certificate issued under the authority of the State Board of Education.
 The principal's certificate must have an experience rating of P-01 or higher.
 This requirement will assure that a candidate for superintendent has served as a principal or has had an equivalent administrative experience at a level which would enable the certificate holder to receive one year of experience on a principal's certificate.
-Equivalent administrative experience includes employment as a superintendent, associate superintendent, assistant superintendent of a school administrative unit, headmaster of a non-public school with seven or more teachers, President or Vice President of institutions of higher education, dean or associate dean of a School of Education, President or Vice President of a community college or technical institute, and State level education administration with the State Department of Public Instruction at or above the Division Director's position;
+Equivalent administrative experience includes employment as a superintendent, associate superintendent, assistant superintendent of a school administrative unit, headmaster of a non-public school with seven or more teachers, President or Vice President of Education, President or Vice President of a community college or technical institute, and State level education administration with the State Department of Public Instruction at or above the Division Director's position;